Where is Huelva?

 On the menu were the typical fresh prawns from region, Grey Goose fillets and a delicious plate of Sea Bass.

-The rustic building was dotted with plantpots and even had a thatched roof.
-In Spanish this is known as a Choza
+The building was covered in plantpots and topped with a thatched roof.
+In Spanish this is known as a Choza.

 Rest.
 Aires de Doñana was a stunning setting too.
 The table was outside (in December) in the winter sunshine with views across the water.